Cleric-K/vJoySerialFeeder/docs/Arduino.md

 ![RC](images/ard1.jpg)

-In general, every potentiometer in the RC conroller has three pins - the two outer pins are for Ground and +Voltage and the center pin is for reading the output (it varies between 0 and +Voltage, depending on the rotation).
+In general, every potentiometer in the RC controller has three pins - the two outer pins are for Ground and +Voltage and the center pin is for reading the output (it varies between 0 and +Voltage, depending on the rotation).

 The center pins of the four pots must be connected to four of the analog pins of the Arduino.